springernature/webpagetest-mapper/README.md

 ## What formats does it support?

-Out of the box,
-two data mappers
+Two data mappers
-are provided,
+are provided
+out of the box,
 `html-svg` and `odf-spreadsheet`.

 ### html-svg

 The `html-svg` mapper
 generates an HTML document
-containing three sections.
+containing three sections:

-The first section
-contains a table
+1. A table
    summarising the salient metrics for each test.

-The second section
-contains SVG charts
+2. SVG charts
    that draw comparisons
    between various aspects
    of the test results.
    These charts are rendered
    from static markup,
    so will display correctly
    even if JavaScript is disabled in the viewer's web browser.

-The last section
-contains a table
+3. A table
    summarising the optimisation scores that WebPageTest awards to each page under test.

 Throughout the document,
-the tests are identified
+tests are identified
 consistently by colour,
 to help readers
 track trends